Freeway (rapper): State Property problems and Ice City (2004–2006)

-After Jay-Z's "retirement" album and the uncertainty over what direction the label was headed, Beanie Sigel was convicted and jailed on a charge of attempted murder.
+After Jay-Z's "retirement" album and the uncertainty over what direction the label was headed, Beanie Sigel was arrested and jailed on a charge of attempted murder.
 Relations between Beanie Sigel and State Property soured after the incarceration of Sigel, and State Property essentially broke up, with Sigel stating he was unsure he would work with them again.
 Over the next few years, members of the group—most notably Freeway and Sigel themselves—slowly began collaborating once again, though members such as Oschino and Peedi Crakk fell out of the loop.
 During this time, with his crew and label in turmoil, Freeway turned to his Muslim faith.
 With uncertainty in the air, Freeway put together another Philadelphia-based crew called Ice City, named after their North Philly neighborhood.
 While active, the group consisted of Face Money, Bars and Hydro, with Freeway playing a major mentoring role.
 Their debut album, Welcome to the Hood, was released under Sure Shot Recordings, but received little attention.
 Subsequently, groupmember Hydro released a mixtape dissing Freeway, distancing himself and the group from its founder.